How to Create an Elevator Pitch With Examples

 Elevator Pitch Examples

 Use these examples as guidelines in crafting your own elevator pitch.
-Make sure your speech includes details on your background, as well as what you'd provide an employer.
+Make sure your speech includes details on your background, as well as what you'd provide an employer with:

 - I recently graduated from college with a degree in communications.
 I worked on the college newspaper as a reporter, and eventually, as the editor of the arts section.
 I'm looking for a job that will put my skills as a journalist to work.